charlsantiago/CSC512_4BSA_LRU/README.md

 ![image](https://github.com/charlsantiago/CSC512_4BSA_LRU/assets/77201252/77dcbd4a-6bfc-43ec-8138-63dc89eec2c9)

 #### Test Case Analysis
-In test case 3 (Mid-Repeat Access), there are 368 memory access counts in the main memory.
+<p> In test case 3 (Mid-Repeat Access), there are 368 memory access counts in the main memory.
 In total, there are 112 Cache Hit Counts and 256 Cache Miss Counts, since there are no blocks found in the cache memory in the sequence.
 With a 30.43% Hit Rate and 69.57% Miss Count, the Average Memory Access Time is 30.92 ns, and the Total Memory Access Time is 11968 ns.
 In this scenario, it is expected to have 112 hit counts (28 hits per set of the sequence) since the block will be available within the 32 cache block replacement.
 It is also expected that the values from 4 to 31 are expected to have a HIT since it is repeated after the first 4-31.
 The Mid-Repeat Access Scenario will be much faster than the Sequential Access (and may or may not be faster than the Random Access) since it is expected that the blocks from 4 to 31 (repeated after the first loop) will be found in the cache memory, so there is no need to fetch it anymore in the main memory.

 ## Summary: